JuliaEarth/GeoStatsImages.jl/README.md

                                                            159992 rows omitted
 ```

-The following section provides a preview of the available images
+The list of available identifiers can be found with
-along with their identifiers.
+`GeoStatsImages.available()`.

 ## Preview